studentmediene/podkast.radiorevolt.no/INSTALLING.md

 A PostgreSQL database is used as a shared storage for all podcast-feed-gen instances.
 It stores information about which URLs go to what show.

-You only need to do this once.
+You only need to do this once per PostgreSQL server; not once per instance of podcast-feed-gen. That's also why it's a bit clunky.

 1. Set up the PostgreSQL server (Google; this varies wildly between distros).